VetPen® Delivery System

-THE FIRST INSULIN PEN APPROVED FOR USE IN DOGS & CATS
+THE ONLY INSULIN PEN APPROVED FOR USE IN DOGS & CATS

 For years, insulin pens have made it easier for people to manage their diabetes.
 VetPen® allows pet owners to enjoy the same convenience and accuracy when managing their pet’s diabetes.